What Are Common Treatments for Psoriasis?

 Living with psoriasis

 “There are now over ten medications that for my patients have been life changing with almost complete clearance of their disease,” says Dr. Gilbertson.
-“The key is working with your doctor and finding the right treatment to be able to live well with psoriasis.”
+“The most important thing is to work with your doctor to find the best treatment.”